leouofa/evox/README.md

 ### The Songs
 The songs are just files with .evox extension that live inside the __songs__ directory, and are printed in alphabetical order when the songbook is generated.

+The song settings are located in between the double equal signs.
+Font size, column gutter size and total column width can be adjusted.
 ```yaml
 ==
 name: Free Falling